-While you’re still alive, you can donate blood (find a blood drive here) and register to donate bone marrow.
+While you’re still alive, you can give blood (find a local drive here) and register to donate bone marrow.
 You can also donate organs like your kidney or part of your liver.
-Those types of donations are pretty involved though, so make sure you understand all of the expectations if you do end up matching with someone.
+Those types of donations are pretty involved, so make sure you understand the expectations before, during, and after the procedure.

-In addition to registering, make sure that the fact that you’re a donor is noted on your driver’s license.
+In addition to registering, make sure that your donor status is noted on your driver’s license.
 (MI licenses flag it with a red heart.)
 Also, talk to your family about your decision.
 If the situation arises, they’ll be your best advocates and may be asked to sign a final consent form at the time of donation.